skickar/ChickenManGame/README.md

                                    /|\  /|\

-* To play, open Wireshark or Airodump-ng and search for the channel the game piece has created an access point on.
+* To play, open Wireshark or Airodump-ng and search for the channel number that the Chicken has created it's Wi-Fi network on.
-* Begin capturing Wi-Fi traffic from the access point, apply filters to show when 4-way handshake is captured from the helper joining the game piece access point.
+* Begin capturing Wi-Fi traffic on that channel, apply filters to eliminate other traffic, and wait for the 4-way handshake to be captured from the Chicken Man joining the Chicken's network.
-* Save the captured handshake as a .CAP file, run aircrack-ng or another cracking program against the game password list to brute-force the password to the access point.
+* Save the captured handshake as a .CAP file, run aircrack-ng or another cracking program against the a password list to brute-force the password to the access point.
-* Try accessing the Wi-Fi access point of the game piece with the cracked password.
-If it works, scan the network to find the IP address of the game piece webserver
+* Try accessing the Wi-Fi access point of the Chicken with the cracked password.
+If it works, scan the network to find the IP address of the Chicken's webserver (should be 192.168.4.1).
-* Open the game piece webserver in a browser, and (if you are the red team) click the "Red Team" button to turn the LED of the game piece to your team's color.
+* Open the Chicken's webserver in a browser, and (if you are the red team) click the "Red Team" button to turn the LED of the Chicken to your team's color.

 ![Who will be the chicken man?](https://i.imgur.com/CWArhK1.jpg "Set your team color!")

-* The game piece will set the LED to your team color and shut down the access point.
-The AP will start up again with a new password, allowing a player from another team to attempt to crack the new password and set the LED flag to their own color.
+* The Chicken will set the LED to your team color and shut down the access point.
+The Chicken will start up again with a new password with higher difficulty, allowing a player from another team to attempt to crack the new password and set the LED flag to their own color.
 * For best results, use several game pieces to keep the game interesting.

               .".".".